 View all their classes in one place and quickly see which assignments are due next.

-View announcements that their teachers have shared with them in Schoolwork.
+View announcements that their teachers shared with them in Schoolwork.

 Collaborate with teachers and other students on assignment activities (for example, editing an essay in Pages for iPadOS).
 Depending on how teachers choose to share a collaborative file, students can edit the file and view feedback from their teachers and other students while actively working on the file themselves.

-View activity details to see if their teachers have requested a revision, unlocked a specific activity to give them more time or returned their work.
+View activity details to see if their teachers requested a revision, unlocked a specific activity to give them more time, or returned their work.